Exploring the viability of hydrogen in aiding rail decarbonisation

-Hydrogen train Scotland, Scotland
+Hydrogen Train Scotland

-Meeting ambitious decarbonisation deadlines is a challenge for transport operators – achieving net zero is a complex, systemic transition and one that requires both new and bold thinking.
-In many countries, rail systems are powered by a mix of electrification and legacy diesel rolling stock.
 On those latter parts of the network, the idea of emissions free operation might seem a distant prospect – yet in a recent joint venture project we’ve been exploring hydrogen as a replacement fuel.
 Our work assesses whether the adaptation of existing diesel-powered trains to zero emission, green hydrogen power can be a realistic, commercially viable and safe solution.

 Hydrogen powered trains are not a new technology – a few countries and networks have already experimented with prototypes and there are trains in service in Germany.
 But in most contexts, hydrogen trains remain a new proposition, one that both presents the prospect of sustainable travel but also the need for considerable adaptation to the existing network’s structure and operation.

-In a project led by Arcola Energy, we are part of a supply chain consortium to deliver a production-ready and safety certified hydrogen powered train for Transport Scotland via the Scotland’s Hydrogen Accelerator at the University of St Andrews.
-The goal is to establish that hydrogen can be safely and effectively used as a sustainable alternative to diesel trains in areas where electrification would be more difficult (for example, where the electrification gap distance exceeds the capabilities of batteries alone), or is less economically viable.
+In a project led by Arcola Energy, we are part of a supply chain consortium to deliver a production-ready and safety certified hydrogen powered train for Transport Scotland via Scotland’s Hydrogen Accelerator at the University of St Andrews.
+The goal is to establish that hydrogen can be safely and effectively used as a sustainable alternative to diesel trains in areas where electrification would be more difficult (for example, where the electrification gap distance exceeds the capabilities of batteries alone) or is less economically viable.
 Transport Scotland has already committed to removing diesel trains from its network by 2035, in its Rail Services Decarbonisation Action Plan.
 Our rail engineering specialists have been developing the safety case for the hydrogen train, as well as a route-to-market assessment for the integration of hydrogen trains on the Scottish passenger network.

 Why hydrogen?

-We have already seen hydrogen engines developed for trucks and buses and even some private cars – the capacity to develop high performance vehicles powered on this abundant fuel are already well known in the road transport context.
+We have already seen hydrogen engines developed for trucks, buses and even some private cars – the capacity to develop high performance vehicles powered on this abundant fuel are already well known in a road transport context.
 The proposed train would be a hybrid – powered by a hydrogen fuel cell with high power batteries to carry its energy on board, rather than relying on overhead lines.
 This immediately addresses the cost concerns with electrifying rural routes, a longstanding challenge across Scotland as well as many other regions world-wide.

 As a net zero fuel at the point of use, the only waste product from burning hydrogen fuel is water vapour which is released in the form of droplets or steam.
 The result is a clean, zero carbon alternative to the diesel trains currently in operation, allowing many long-distance journeys to be completed without refuelling.
 Part of our role in the project is also to assess the potential requirements for refuelling and propose the most effective refuelling locations in respect of the wider hydrogen economy and infrastructure.